Suicide legislation: Northern Territory

-Following the repeal of the federal ban on territory-based euthanasia legislation, the Northern Territory government announced the formation of a community consultation process "for developing a framework for voluntary assisted dying", submissions for which closed in February 2024.
-The process culminated in the release of a report by an independent expert advisory panel, co-chaired by the Hon Vicki O'Halloran AO CVO and Duncan McConnel SC, which recommended a voluntary assisted dying scheme be established in the Northern Territory.
-No legislation was brought to the parliament prior to the 2024 general election, at which the incumbent Labor government committed to tabling an assisted dying bill in the next parliament and the opposition Country Liberal Party was noncommittal on the issue.
+Following the repeal of the federal ban on territory-based euthanasia legislation, the Northern Territory Labor government announced the formation of a community consultation process "for developing a framework for voluntary assisted dying", submissions for which closed in May 2024.
+The process culminated in the release of a report by an independent expert advisory panel, co-chaired by the Hon Vicki O’Halloran AO CVO and Duncan McConnel SC, which recommended a voluntary assisted dying scheme be established in the Northern Territory.
+No legislation was brought to the parliament prior to the 2024 general election, at which the incumbent Labor government committed to tabling an assisted dying bill in the next parliament and the opposition Country Liberal Party (CLP) was noncommittal on the issue.

+In May 2025 the CLP government tasked the Legislative Assembly's Legal and Constitutional Affairs Committee with inquiring into the aforementioned report and a potential assisted dying scheme in the Northern Territory.
+The committee issued its report in September 2025, and recommended that a voluntary assisted dying scheme similar to the Australian Capital Territory's scheme be implemented.
+Acting Chief Minister Gerard Maley subequently confirmed the government would draft legislation to be introduced to the Legislative Assembly at a later date.